mhaugrud/msumcspy/_sources/Strings/Loopingandcounting.rst

 Looping and Counting
 --------------------

-We will finish this chapter with a few more examples that show variations on the theme of iteration through the characters of a string.
-We will implement a few of the methods that we described earlier to show how they can be done.
+Here is another variation on the theme of iterating through the characters of a string.

 The following program counts the number of times a particular letter, ``aChar``, appears in a